selenaqian/moono/doc/DESIGN.md

 #### Design Goals

-what are the project's design goals, specifically what kinds of new features did you want to make easy to add
+(what are the project's design goals, specifically what kinds of new features did you want to make easy to add)

+The core of our project is to make a functioning Uno game.
+Then, our goal is to be able to add variations on top of that.
+Functionally, we want to be able to use a variety of rule sets, different combinations of cards (either classic or ones you invent yourself), and different combinations of human and bot players.
+We also want the flexibility to change aspects of the game play such as hand size and winning score.
+Aesthetically, we want to be able to mix up the theme and be able to change the language/text.

+TODO: Anyone add anything else that would be good.

 #### Project Design

-describe the high-level design of your project, focusing on the purpose and interaction of the core classes
+(describe the high-level design of your project, focusing on the purpose and interaction of the core classes)

+TODO: right now i've organized these into mvc categories, but feel free to change that if you have a better system

+Model:
+   * The most basic structure we have in the game are the cards.
+They are instances of the Card class and each contain two properties: a Value and Suit (which we have implemented as enums).
+   * The next structure are the Piles which are groups of Cards.
+The Pile interface has two types of subclasses: Decks and Hands.
+A Deck, which is an abstract class, is an ordered Pile (implemented as a Stack) that can be shuffled.
+We have two types of Decks: DrawPiles and DiscardPiles.
+On the other "hand", a Hand is an unordered grouping of Cards.
+   Also note, DrawPile uses the CardBuilder class to instantiate its initial Stack of Cards.
+   * Then we have a Rule which specifies what moves are valid and when a game is over.
+The Rule abstract class defines the default end of a game as when a Player has only one Card left in their hand which is valid.
+The subclasses ClassicRules and AscendingRules use this implementation while DeadlyRules overrides the method.
+   * The config package provides functionality for saving and loading in a game.
+The classes that define a unique game are DrawPile, DiscardPile, TurnManager, ScoreTracker, and GameSettings, so the GameInfo class holds all these as instance variables to organize all the necessary information in one place.
+The JavaToXML class encodes a game to an XML file and the XMLToJava class decodes an XML file back to an instance of GameInfo.
+   * TODO: Suomo describe Player

+Controller:

+View:

 #### Assumptions/Simplifications